jacobaustin123/pytorch-alphazero/README.md

 to imitate, and then we need to improve by practicing

 1. learn basic concepts by imitation, including basic concepts (supervised ML and some kind of program synthesis, i.e. learning useful abstraction)
-2. learn by self-play, trial and error (RL), build up new abstractions that go further than prior techniques, or apply techniques in new ways.# pytorch-alphazero
+2. learn by self-play, trial and error (RL), build up new abstractions that go further than prior techniques, or apply techniques in new ways.